msu-eele-465/final-project-Goobster24/docs/planning/proposal.md

 ## Testing Procedure

 I plan on demonstrating each feature of my watch.
 First, I'll demonstrate the main time/date display of the watch, which arguably is the most important.
 I'll demonstrate the ability of the watch to set the current time (like for daylight saving, new timezone, etc.), the date, and the alarm functionality.
-Next I'll move on to the climatic data the watch can read, displaying the temperature, humidity, and barometric data, and if necessary moving between rooms or inside/outside to show it changing to local conditions.
+Next I'll move on to the climatic data the watch can read, displaying the temperature, and humidity, and if necessary moving between rooms or inside/outside to show it changing to local conditions.
 Finally, I'll demonstrate the forecast capability of the watch, switching between daily and weekly forecasts.
 This will require me to connect to the school's wifi ahead of time by manually programming the Arduino, as finding a way to implement this into the actual project would be rather difficult and take away from the main point of it, but shouldn't be a problem.

 ## Prescaler